 large skillet, large stockpot with lid, microwave-safe large bowl, plastic wrap, fork, measuring spoons, wooden spoons or spatula, ladle, can opener.

-I sincerely hope you’ve enjoyed this recipe for Fall Festival Spaghetti Squash Soup as much as I’ve enjoyed bringing it to you!
+I sincerely hope you’ve enjoyed today’s healthy, delicious, and budget-friendly soup recipe as much as I’ve enjoyed bringing it to you.

 Until we eat again, I hope you have a delicious day!

 **Note – The post above includes affiliate links.
 As always, I truly thank you for your support!